2001 Goodwill Games

 The 2001 Goodwill Games was the fifth and final edition of the international multi-sport event.
-The competition was held in Brisbane, Queensland, Australia from 29 August to 9 September 2001.
+The competition was held in Brisbane, Queensland, Australia, from 29 August to 9 September 2001.
 A total around 1300 athletes took part in 14 sporting competitions.
+These were the first and only Goodwill Games to be held outside of the US and Russia, and the only time to be taken place in the Southern Hemisphere.

-The small scale opening ceremony was held at the Brisbane Entertainment Centre at Boondall and featured The Corrs and Keith Urban.
+The small scale opening ceremony was held at the Brisbane Entertainment Centre at Boondall and featured The Corrs, Bardot and Keith Urban.
 There was a live audience of 10,000 and the ceremony was broadcast live to an international audience of 450 million viewers.

 The Goodwill Bridge, a pedestrian and cyclist bridge spanning the Brisbane River, is named after the games.

+Hosts Australia topped the medal table with 29 gold and 74 total medals.
+Russia was second with 24 and 73, respectively, while the United States placed third (21 and 71).